 After the first year, you'll have to pay an annual fee of $89.
 Is the annual fee of $89 worth it?
 If all you want is miles, then you should consider carefully how much you will spend on purchases with this card, and how many miles you will earn on the spending.
 Remember you earn 2 miles for each $1 of purchases, and miles can be redeemed towards travel at the rate of 100 miles = $1 of travel purchases (you do earn 5% back on miles you redeem).
 So you will have to charge around $4450 per year to this card to earn the 8,900 miles you need to make up for the $89 annual fee you get after your first year.
 Since this card lets you earn good miles on all you purchases, you can easily use this card to spend at least that amount every year, and any spending above that is pure "profit".
 Plus, you would get 445 miles (5%) back when you redeem those 8,900 miles towards a travel purchase.
 Even if you only earn enough miles to make up for the cost of the annual fee, you would still have a World Elite MasterCard® with solid travel benefits to show for it.

 Capital One® Venture® Rewards Credit Card also lets you earn miles which you can redeem towards any travel purchases you make.
-You get a one-time bonus of 40,000 miles (worth $400 in travel) after spending $3,000 on purchases within the first 3 months.
-That bonus is almost identical to the bonus offer you get with Barclaycard Arrival Plus™ World Elite MasterCard®.
+You get a one-time bonus of 40,000 miles (worth $400 in travel) after spending $3,000 on purchases within 3 months of approval.
+That bonus is a little lower then the bonus offer you get with Barclaycard Arrival Plus™ World Elite MasterCard®.
 You earn 2 miles per $1 (unlimited) on every purchase you make every day.
 So the miles are much like what you earn with Barclaycard Arrival Plus™ World Elite MasterCard® but Capital One® Venture® Rewards Credit Card does not let you get 5% of miles you redeem for travel statement credits back.
 However, this card has a $0 intro annual fee for the first year; $59 after that, which is lower than the $89 you pay for Barclaycard Arrival Plus™ World Elite MasterCard® after the $0 intro annual fee for the first year.
-Visa Signature benefits you get with this card include complimentary upgrades and special savings (at hotels, resorts, spas, and more) a complimentary concierge service, travel accident insurance, lost luggage reimbursement, and auto rental collision damage waiver.
 This card has no foreign transaction fee.
 The main points where Barclaycard Arrival Plus™ World Elite MasterCard® outshines this card are the more comprehensive travel insurance (trip cancellation insurance) and a low introductory APR period for balance transfers.

 Barclaycard Arrival Plus™ World Elite MasterCard® is the card to get if you want World Elite MasterCard® benefits, high miles on all purchases and 5% of your miles back to use toward your next redemption, every time you redeem.